Degree Requirements and Academic Regulations (SON)

-The NHS core provides the framework for a career in health by using the scientific method of inquiry.
-It requires all students to be conversant with medical terminology, general understanding of how the body’s systems work, the global issues affecting health, how to use data to inform research, and involvement in scholarship and research through in the field studies.
-The core consists of colloquium, human biology/ language of health and disease/ epidemiology, health promotion/disease prevention, probability and statistics, research, and internship.
+The SON core provides the framework for a career in health by using the scientific method of inquiry.
+It requires all students to be conversant with medical terminology, general understanding of how the body’s systems work, the global issues affecting health, how to use data to inform research, and involvement in scholarship and research.
+The core consists of colloquium, human biology, health promotion/disease prevention, probability and statistics, research, and clinicals.

 The colloquium goals are to develop critical approaches to the study of a health issue, gain the skills necessary for academic and personal success, promote interaction and camaraderie among students and professors, examine the characteristics of a Jesuit education, and develop reflection as a way to put meaning to learning.

-The goal of human biology/ language of health and disease/or epidemiology is to understand the scientific underpinning of health and disease.
+The goal of human biology is to understand the scientific underpinning of health and disease.
 Students become conversant with the medical terminology essential in understanding health and disease, the feedback mechanisms that govern health and disease, and what interventions are possible to promote wellness for individuals and populations.

-Health promotion, disease prevention looks at the global and domestic health agendas from the World Health Organization and Healthy People 2020.
+Health promotion/disease prevention looks at the global and domestic health agendas from the World Health Organization and Healthy People 2030.
 It looks at the leading causes of preventable diseases such as obesity and tobacco abuse from an environmental and cultural perspective.

-Probability and statistic is foundational to understanding data generated in research.
+Probability and statistics is foundational to understanding data generated in research.
 This allows students to draw the appropriate conclusions from their field studies and generate scholarship that advances health and well-being.